SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Kunoichi
 ### Team Impostor
-Use your ninjutsu to deceive the village<br>.
+Use your ninjutsu to deceive the village.<br>
 You can throw kunai.
-A kunai can be used to kill a player after the number of hits set in the "Number of kunai required for a kill" section<br>.
+A kunai can be used to kill a player after the number of hits set in the "Number of kunai required for a kill" section.<br>
 If you stand still for a certain period of time (the number of seconds set in the "Time required for transparency" section), you can make it transparent.
 It will be released when you do something.